-- Additiona grated or shaved parmesan cheese for serving, if desired
+- Additional grated or shaved parmesan cheese for serving, if desired

-- Cook the pasta slightly al dente.
-While the water is boiling and pasta cooking, prepare the sauce.
+- Cook the pasta according to the package directions until slightly al dente.
+While the water is boiling and pasta is cooking, proceed to preparing the sauce.

 - Prehat a large skillet over medium heat.
 Add the prosciutto and cook, tossing around occasionally, until crispy, about 10 minutes or so.
 Remove from the pan and set aside.

-- Add the crushed tomatoes and bring to a gentle simmer, then stir in the Greek yogurt, parmesan cheese, peas, and salt and pepper.
+- Add the crushed tomatoes and bring to a gentle simmer.
+Reduce heat to low, then stir in the Greek yogurt, parmesan cheese, peas, crisped prosciutto, and salt and pepper.

 - Return to a gentle simmer, being careful not to boil so that you don't curdle the Greek yogurt.